saghirb/My-Notebook-Template/README.md

 # My-Notebook-Template

-"Saghir's Notebook" in bookdown
+"Saghir's Notebook".
+An alternative use of `bookdown` as a "wiki".

 ## Book For One Person - Me

 **Objective:** To quickly access notes, personal information, coding tips, reference links, birthdays, addresses, telephone numbers, *etc.* in one place.

-**Why?** I wanted to have access on my computers and smart phone hosted **locally** (especially given the sensitive information).
-Setting up and maintaining a wiki was to much hassle.
+**Why?**

+* To have key personal information and notes at my finger tips.
+* All in one place.
+* Hosted **locally** (due to sensitive info) on my computers and smart phone.
+* Easy to maintain and update (hence not a wiki).

-**How?** Using the HTML version of R `bookdown` book which can be copied (synced) across devices.
+**How?** Using the HTML version of R `bookdown` book as a personal wiki as it can be copied (synced) across devices.
+Default bookdown HTML stlye is more than good enough.

 **Pros:**

 * All my key information is one place :):):)
 * Immediately available on my browser (default homepage).
-* No more random files with notes, bits of paper, post-it notes, ...
+* No more random files with notes, bits of paper, post-it notes, *etc.*
 * Copy and paste friendly.
 * As the only reader I can organise and re-organise it as I please.
 * Easy to maintain and update.
 * HTML version of book works great on all devices.
-* The built in `bookdown` search does the job of quickly finding information.
+* The built in `bookdown` search does the job of finding information quickly.
 * No server needed.

 **Cons:**